ewajm/trackSelect/README.md

 ## Description

-_A single page website that holds a survey that, once filled out, displays the Epicodus track that fits the user's answers best.
+_A single page interactive website with a survey that, once filled out, displays the Epicodus track that fits the user's answers best.
 Branching practice._

 ## Setup/Installation Requirements